By: Gurpreet Singh Samra

 This portion of the dasam granth is clearly a writing of some drug and sex addict.
-Whenever the writer or poet feels urge to have some intoxicants , he starts mentioning them.
-It is also clear from this Erotica and the Sexy Granth/Dasam Granth that the poet used to ENJOY sexual intercourse after consuming intoxicants like bhang (marijuana), afeem (opium), dode, sharab (alcohol).
+Whenever the writer or poet feels the urge to have some intoxicants , he starts mentioning drugs.
+It is also clear from this Erotica that the poet used to enjoy sexual intercourse after consuming intoxicants like bhang (marijuana), afeem (opium), dode, sharab (alcohol).

 Shame on such Sikhs who say that this is the real story of Guru Gobind Singh ji.
 Wake up Sikhs!
 It is high time such writers and writings should be condemned.
-Such book should not even be there in libraries of Gurdwaras rather they should be burnt and banned from further publications.
+Such a book should not even be in libraries of Gurdwaras rather it should be burnt and banned from further publications.

-Former Sewadar (Jathedar) of Akal Takht Puran Singh openly declared that Sikhs are offsprings of Luv and Kush.
+Former Sewadar (Jathedar) of Akal Takht Puran Singh openly declared that Sikhs are offsprings of the hindu gods Luv and Kush.
 This Sexy Granth also declares that Guru Nanak is from the family (khandaan) of Luv and Guru Gobind Singh from the family of Kush.

 Analysis By The Jathedar Kesgarh Sahib

-In the video below the former Jathedar of the Akal Takht Mr. Satvinder Sinha, explains to the sangat in Sacramento that the story of Anoop Kaur was written by Guru Gobind Singh himself and that the story refers to an incident in his life.
+In the video below the former Jathedar of the Akal Takht, Mr. Satvinder S-, explains to the sangat in Sacramento that the story of Anoop Kaur was written by Guru Gobind Singh himself and that the story refers to an incident in his life.

 Dr. Jugraj Kaur On The Dasam Granth